Login | Register

 An objective of the trust remains the creation of sustainable community-based eco-tourism ventures.
 Local community members who are familiar with the area have been trained as registered tour guides.

-Mnweni hospitality – a community based project:
+Mnweni hospitality – A community based project:

 The Mnweni Centre has four-sleeper rondavels (thatched huts) as well as a traditional beehive hut for overnight visitors.
 All accommodation is spacious, comfortable, spotlessly clean and equipped with solar-powered lighting.
 Linen is provided and the ablution facilities have hot showers.
 The communal kitchen and large dining area are equipped with gas stoves, fridge, freezer, cutlery and crockery.
 Camping facilities are also available.